gidavies/AlarmsIOTSimulator/README.md

 ## Pre-reqs

-You will need an [Azure Event Grid topic](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart-portal#create-a-custom-topic)
+You will need an [Azure Event Grid topic](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart-portal#create-a-custom-topic).

 ## Usage

 On the command line run:

-`dotnet run EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval`
+`dotnet run EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval NumberDevices MaxLat MinLat MaxLong MinLong StatusWeighting`

 where:

+Required:
-- EventTopicURL is the endpoint for the Event Grid Topic and can be copied from the Overview blade.
+- EventTopicURL: the endpoint for the Event Grid Topic and can be copied from the Overview blade.
-- EventResourcePath is the path to the resource and is of the form: /subscriptions/(your subscription id)/resourceGroups/(your resource group name)/providers/Microsoft.EventGrid/topics/(your EventGrid topic name).
+- EventResourcePath: the path to the resource and is of the form: /subscriptions/(your subscription id)/resourceGroups/(your resource group name)/providers/Microsoft.EventGrid/topics/(your EventGrid topic name).
-- EventKey is the key for the Event Grid Topic
+- EventKey: the key for the Event Grid Topic

+Optional (must be added in this order):
-- FalseImageURL is the URL to an image that can be used for a false positive event (i.e. no cause for concern).
+- FalseImageURL: the URL to an image that can be used for a false positive event (i.e. no cause for concern).
-- TrueImageURL is the URL to an image that can be used for a true positive event (i.e. cause for concern).
+- TrueImageURL: the URL to an image that can be used for a true positive event (i.e. cause for concern).
-- EventInterval is the number of milliseconds to pause between each Event being published.
+- EventInterval: the number of milliseconds to pause between each Event being published.
 Must be greater than 0.
+Default = 5000.
+- NumberDevices: the number of simulated devices to create.
+Each will have a random but fixed location.
+Default = 20.
+- MaxLat, MinLat, MaxLong, MinLong all define the boundaries of a geographic rectangle within which the device locations will be set.
+All 4 are needed if used, and each much be a decimal with 6 signficant places e.g. 53.024562.
+Default = a large rectangle covering most of England.
+- StatusWeighting: Must be more than 3, the higher the proportionally more green status alerts.
+Default = 10.

 You can also build a Docker image using the included Dockerfile such as: